0north-eth/zkVault/README.md

 Each vault:
 - Is cryptographically unique
 - Can’t decrypt any other vault’s data
-- Includes a zk-style `vaultproof.json` (for proof of individuality)
+- Includes a merkle-like `vaultproof.json` (for proof of individuality)

 Good for:
 Keeping your own personal encryption language on a USB stick.